 To ensure your sump pump works as efficiently as is intended simple routine maintenance should be performed.
 Inspect the sump pump and the sump pit and remove any debris that may be lodged in the pump head or in the pit.
 Sometimes gravel, dirt or sand will accumulate and can lead to clogs in the sump pump system.
 Obviously, when a sump pump is clogged it is unable to perform as intended and you may end up with a flooded basement after all.

 For more information on incorporating a sump pump in your basement plans or for installation service, contact the professionals at Basement Waterproofing Services.
-Serving all of Maryland, Washington DC, Southern New Jersey, South Central Pennsylvania, Delaware and Northern Virginia for more than 20 years, the waterproofing experts at Basement Waterproofing Services can solve your wet basement problem today.
+Serving all of Maryland, Washington DC, South Central Pennsylvania, Delaware and Northern Virginia for more than 20 years, the waterproofing experts at Basement Waterproofing Services can solve your wet basement problem today.